WildernessLabs/Netduino_Samples/ControllingAServo/README.md

 ## Discussion

-A full discussion on SPI and the software can be found on the [Wilderness Labs](https://www.wildernesslabs.co/) PWM Pages:
+A full discussion on the hardware and software can be found on the [Wilderness Labs](https://www.wildernesslabs.co/) PWM Pages:

 * [Introduction to PWM](http://developer.wildernesslabs.co/Netduino/Input_Output/Digital/PWM/)
 * [Controlling an Servo](http://developer.wildernesslabs.co/Netduino/Input_Output/Digital/PWM/ControllingAServo/)